 Final Thoughts

 Estimating order fulfillment costs for your eCommerce business can be tricky.
-But understanding how fulfillment centers set prices and using a simple spreadsheet model can help you make a smart decision.
+But understanding how fulfillment centers set prices, knowing the industry benchmarks, and using a structured comparison process can help you make a smart decision.

 Frequently Asked Questions